AmitaiOvadia/SLAMProject/README.md

 ### 🔍 Intrinsic Camera Matrix

 The intrinsic camera matrix projects a 3D point in the camera coordinate system to a pixel in the image plane (sensor's coordinate system).
-It includes the camera's intrinsic parameters, such as focal lengths in the x and y directions fx,fy, the principal point  cx,cy, as well as skew and distortion if they exist.
+It includes the camera's intrinsic parameters, such as focal lengths in the x and y directions fx,fy, the principal point  cx,cy, as well as skew if one exists.

 In our case, the intrinsic matrix K is: